ACT Test Enhancements: K-12 Educators

 ...their Composite score?

-No. All Composite scores from all ACT programs (National, International, State & District, paper, online) will move to the new calculated Composite score starting in September 2025.
+No. All Composite scores from all ACT programs (National, International, State and District, paper, online) will move to the new calculated Composite score starting in September 2025.
 This provides students and higher education with a consistent change over to the new calculation for all tests from that point forward.

 Allowing students to choose to take the ACT with or without science does not impact the Composite score distributions across the population of applicants.